01-edu/public/subjects/DPxAI/play-with-variables/README.md

 ### Assign re-assign

-Remember the `let` keyword used to declare new variables.
+Remember the `let` keyword is used to declare new variables.

 > Note that we can't have multiple variables with the same identifier otherwise JS wouldn't know which one is which.